 - Scholarship Award:

-- While the award is made to the individual fellow, the fellowship fund is administered through the appropriate office within the fellow’s home host organisation.
+- While the award is made to the individual fellow, the fellowship fund is administered through the appropriate office within the fellow’s home host organization.

 - The value of the CAROLINE fellowship will be calculated using the principles of the Marie Sklodowska-Curie Actions Individual Fellowships 2014–1513 and will consist of the following components:

-- Payment to the home host organisation for the fellow’s family allowance in the amount of €6,000 per annum, where applicable18.
+- Payment to the home host organization for the fellow’s family allowance in the amount of €6,000 per annum, where applicable18.

 - Health insurance for CAROLINE fellows not eligible for the European Health Insurance Card (EHIC) or where fellows are outside of the scope of EHIC.
 Eligible fellows will liaise directly with the Council before the relevant arrangements are made.

 - Paid maternity leave in line with Irish policy and the Council’s policy as outlined in Clause 10.

 - The maximum that can be spent in any year of a CAROLINE fellowship is the relevant annual allowances as specified in the offer letter, plus any unspent balance of eligible direct research support expenses carried over from the previous year of the fellowship if applicable.
 Apart from this, funds may not be carried forward from one year to the next.

 - Funding will be provided only for the implementation of the research project and the career training and development plan as presented in the application form.
 If any departures from this are intended or become apparent, the prior consent of the Council must be sought.

 - Expenses related to activities that occur outside the funding term are not eligible under the fellowship.